ebuchman/blog/content/posts/bitcoin.md

 While not perfect by any means (nothing is!), Bitcoin anchors a new generation of monetary institutions in one of the most fundamental physical processes underlying our civilization.

-Some believe that Bitcoin's philosophy is grounded in a kind of [far-right market fundamentalism][politics-of-bitcoin].
+Some believe that Bitcoin's philosophy stems from a kind of [far-right market fundamentalism][politics-of-bitcoin].
 And surely there is some truth to that.
 But Bitcoin emerged in response to the reckless behaviour and moral hazard in the banking system that precipitated the Great Recession, which put many